 1./ 2./ 3./ 4./ 5./A tattoo artist without any tattoos.
 A fresh off the wagon addict.
 The landlord of her meth-cooking boyfriend.
 Jane Margolis was a tragic character.
 A tragic character with an undeniably distinct style.
 If you're still mourning the loss of Breaking Bad's most romanticized relationship or the loss of Breaking Bad in general, slipping into Jane's black-based wardrobe may be the medicine you crave.
 Aaron Paul certainly approves.

-Deciding on a collar for my Jack Russell Olive has been a strenuous process, a completely unnecessary, strenuous process.
-My search for Olive's new collar has carried on for an inappropriate amount of months, and my trigger finger was nowhere near clicking add-to-cart until I recently came across Erin Schmitt (pictured above with her dachshunds Link and Billie Jean) of Grey Paw Designs.
+Deciding on a collar for my Jack Russell Olive has been a strenuous process, a completely self-imposed, strenuous process.
+My search for Olive's new collar carried on for the better half of the year, and my trigger finger was nowhere near clicking add-to-cart until I recently came across Erin Schmitt (pictured above with her dachshunds Link and Billie Jean) of Grey Paw Designs.
 The perfect blend of laidback cool, handcrafted design and rugged durability, Grey Paw is the answer to my neurosis for Olive's state-mandated neck necessity.
 Designed, dyed, cut and sewn in her Portland studio, Erin skillfully handcrafts each item with equal parts artistic ability and precision.
 And if you're thinking about investing in a Grey Paw collar for man's bff, you're in good company.
 Free People and Martha Stewart are also fans.

 My design career began… at Columbia Sportswear, I had an apparel design internship with the Outdoor Lifestyle team in 2011.
 Since then I have worked for Bridge & Burn, Black Mfg and Nike.

 Designing for iconic labels… got me excited to figure out my own foothold in an over saturated design market.